Eliminating File Transfer Challenges

 Delivery by messenger usually necessitated the transfer of files onto portable technology (for example, a CD, DVD, or USB drive.)
 This, in turn, would often require IT support to provide the proper software and training, causing prolonged delivery times for IT, lawyers, and paralegals.
 Further time delays could occur with a messenger service, not to mention the additional expenses incurred and potential security breaches.

 When a lawyer or paralegal needed an FTP transfer, they would contact IT staff.
 IT would handle the transaction for legal – creating credentials for external parties and uploading the files.
 External parties would often balk at the extra steps required for downloading files from the FTP server, and Johnson estimates that it averaged about an hour of IT support time to train them and make users comfortable with the application.
-Security was a concern as well; FTP delivery would be authenticated, but not encrypted.
+Security was a concern as well as FTP is known to have minimal if any security.

 Searching for a Better Way to Share Files